jonhare/COMP6237/index.md

 ## Lectures
 The lectures for this course will be given by <a href="http://www.ecs.soton.ac.uk/people/mb8">Dr Markus Brede</a> ([email](mailto:mb8@ecs.soton.ac.uk)) and <a href="http://www.ecs.soton.ac.uk/people/jh1c18">Dr Jo Grundy</a> ([email](mailto:jo.grundy@soton.ac.uk)).

-The lecture slots are as follows: # To be arranged for 21-22
+The lecture slots are as follows:

 Day        | Time | Room
 -----------|------|-----------------------